 Bridgeport, CT 06604

 Online Request (electronic transcripts or e-transcripts):: Visit your previous college’s website.
 Many colleges offer online college transcript requests.
 In this case, you complete an online request form and your official college transcript is sent electronically to HCC’s Transfer-in Office.
-Send e-transcripts to: Debbie Kuchmas, .
+Send e-transcripts to: .

-Hand-deliver: Contact your previous college and request an official transcript be mailed directly to you or pick up the document in-person. *Do not open the envelope.
-Bring the sealed envelope to the Admissions/Transfer-In Office, Lafayette Hall, Room L111-E. Any ‘opened’ and unsealed envelope will be considered ‘unofficial’, and cannot be officially applied to your degree or certificate program.
+Deliver In-person: Contact your previous college and request an official transcript be mailed directly to you or pick up the document in-person. *Do not open the envelope.
+Bring the sealed envelope to the Admissions Office, Lafayette Hall, Room L111.
+Any ‘opened’ and unsealed envelope will be considered ‘unofficial’, and cannot be officially applied to your degree or certificate program.

-- Courses are evaluated and officially accepted by the Admissions/Transfer-In Office.
+- Courses are evaluated and officially accepted.
+For assistance, please visit the Admissions Office (LH, Room L111).

 - Course Descriptions: Transfer students are required to provide course descriptions for courses completed 5 years ago or more.